Emotional self-regulation: Decision making

 Identification of our emotional self-regulating process can facilitate in the decision-making process.
 Current literature on emotion regulation identifies that humans characteristically make efforts in controlling emotion experiences.
 There is then a possibility that our present state emotions can be altered by emotion regulation strategies resulting in the possibility that different regulation strategies could have different decision implications.

 Digital emotion regulation

 Following widespread adoption in the 21st century of digital devices and services for use in everyday life, evidence is mounting that people are increasingly using these tools to manage and regulate moods and emotions.
-A wide range of digital resources are used for emotion regulation including smartphones, social media, streaming services, online shopping, and videogames.
+A wide range of digital resources are used for emotion regulation including emotional AI, smartphones, social media, streaming services, online shopping, and videogames.
 Such spontaneous forms of digital emotion regulation can be distinguished from the use of digital interventions such as smartphone apps that have been explicitly designed to support emotional regulation or teach emotion regulation skills in clinical and non-clinical populations.
 Digital implementation of emotion regulation strategies can occur at all stages of the process model and in all strategy families, including interpersonal emotion regulation.